Prashantrathour/assignment-t/README.md

-# MyDukaan Project: Payout Page
+# MyDukaan Assignment: Payout Page

 Welcome to the README for the Payout Page of my project with [mydukaan.io](https://mydukaan.io/).
 This document provides an overview of the project, how to set it up locally, and any additional information that may be relevant.